Kodkollektivet/documents/meetings/extraordinary_big-meeting_2018.md

 ## §1.3 Decision making

 Decisions are taken by simple majority.
 Voting by proxy is not allowed.
 For every decision the members have to be online in Slack and vote on the issue.
 Therefore, both campus and distance members can take part in the decision making process.
 If votes are even the president has the deciding vote.
-To insert a new item on the agenda required 75% majority.
 Under "other questions" will it not consider issues relating to costs.
 The big meeting is quorate.

 ## §1.4 Electing chair, meeting secretary, and adjustor
 ## §1.4.1 Election of Chair